Gab0/straintables/README.md

 ## Result Analysis Tools

-Some python scripts on the main module are not called within linkagePipeline.sh.
+Some python scripts on the main module are not called within `stpline` or `stfromfasta`.
 They are optional analysis tools and should be launched by the user.

 1. `stview` The basic one.
-This will build a slide presentation of plots, each plot showing a pair of similarity matrices.
-The matrix show will start with the first locus against the second locus chosen, in the order of the Primer file, along with some extra information.
-Then, the second locus will be compared to the third and so it goes on.
+This will launch a webserver with default address `localhost:5000` where you can point your browser to and view the dissimilarity matrices built.

 ## Matrix from fasta region sequences